~ Basic Instructions

 IV.
 Whenever you remember, relax into the back of the body and allow attention to receive direct experience.

 V. With the sounds more in the background, let this same receptive attention open to the body: its weight and posture, movements and textures, warmth and coolness.
 Let the experience we call “body” just float in relaxed attention.

 VI.
 Bring softness into first the head, then the chest, then the belly.
+Soften and receive direct experience.
 Where can you connect most easily?
 Let about 25% of your attention rest in that place, while also staying open to sounds, thoughts, and the whole body.
 All else being equal, the lower belly is preferable.
 Every time you notice that the attention has wandered, gently rest back ”home” in your chosen place.

 VII.
 As you relax, you may start to feel joy, lightness, or spaciousness.
 Enjoy.
 Then rest into the aliveness “behind" or within the joy.